 - Main Street Expanded Loan Facility (MSELF)

-What these loans have in common are the same maturity, interest rate, deferral of principal and interest for one year, and ability for borrowers to prepay without penalty.
-How they differ is how they interact with existing debt, origination fees and the level of guarantee by the federal government.
+What these loans have in common are the same maturity, interest rate, deferral of principal and interest for one year, and the ability for borrowers to prepay without penalty.
+How they differ is how they interact with existing debt, origination fees, and the level of guarantee by the federal government.

 For details, review the comparison chart below: